Bats language

-Bats (Batsbur Mott, or Batsba Moṭṭ, ბაცბა მოტტ, /bbl/), also known as Batsbi, Batsi, Batsb, Batsaw, or Tsova-Tush) is the endangered language of the Bats people, a North Caucasian minority group living in the Republic of Georgia.
+Bats (Batsbur Mott, or Batsba Moṭṭ, ბაცბა მოტტ, /bbl/), also known as Batsbi, Batsi, Batsb, Batsaw, or Tsova-Tush is the endangered language of the Bats people, a North Caucasian minority group living in Georgia.
 Batsbi is part of the Nakh branch of Northeast Caucasian languages.
 It had 2,500 to 3,000 speakers in 1975, with only one dialect.
 Batsbi is only used for spoken communication, as Bats people tend to use Georgian when writing.

 History

 Tusheti, the northeastern mountainous region of Georgia, is home to four tribes that consider themselves Tushetians: the Batsbi (also known as Tsova-Tush), the Gometsari, the Piriqiti, and the Chagma-Tush.
 Tsova-Tush people make up 50% of Tushetians.
 Only several hundred Tsova-Tush people speak the Bats language, whereas the other tribes (Gometsari, Piriqiti and Chagma-Tush) have lost the language.
 Evidence from toponymics indicates that the other three Tushetian tribes formerly spoke Batsbi, suggesting that all Tushetians once did and over time the Georgian language replaced Batsbi.

 By linguistic lineage, the Bats (or Tsova-Tush) language can be traced back to Ghalghai (Ingush) origins.

 The mountainous terrain preserved the culture and traditions of Tushetians, but the history of isolation makes it more difficult to document them as only a few records exist.

 The first grammar of Batsbi, Über die Thusch-Sprache, was compiled by the German orientalist Anton Schiefner (1817–1879), making it into the first grammar of an indigenous Caucasian language based on sound scientific principles.